Edit Templates > Understanding assignment types

 - Tasks where anyone can volunteer

-Here’s where it gets interesting.
-Automation rules let you change assignments on the fly based on what’s happening in your process.
+Automation rules can change assignments based on what’s happening in your process:

 - Add assignees based on form answers (someone picks “High Priority”?
 Auto-assign your senior team)

-- Route tasks based on amounts, regions, priorities - whatever you need
+- Route tasks based on amounts, regions, or priorities

-Example: Purchase request comes in.
-Over $10,000?
-Goes straight to the CFO.
+Example: Purchase request over $10,000?
+Goes to the CFO.
 Under that?
 Department manager handles it.
 No manual routing needed.

 - Assign multiple people or groups to the same step

-- Turn on “All assignees must complete this task” in Advanced settings
+- Turn on “All assignees must complete this task” (the

-- The task waits until everyone marks it done
+everyone_must_completesetting) - The task waits until every assignee marks it done

-Plan for vacations: People take time off (shocking, I know).
-Groups and job titles give you built-in backup when someone’s out.
+- Plan for absences - groups and job titles give you built-in backup when someone’s out.

 - Is “Assign launcher automatically” turned on?
-That might be overriding your setup
+It may be overriding your setup.

 - Using job titles?
-Remember, someone needs to pick the actual person during launch
+Someone needs to pick the actual person during launch.

 - Ask them to check spam folders